 Appeals must be made in writing and sent by mail or fax to FEMA within 60 days of receiving the letter.

 National Processing Service Center

 P.O.
 Box 10055

 Hyattsville, MD 20782-8055

 - In the first paragraph, list the applicant's full legal name used on the aid application, along with Social Security number and the FEMA case number.
-Include a personal phone number as well as a back-up phone number where the applicant also can be reached, in addition to a correct mailing address.
+Include a current mailing address, a personal phone number and a back-up phone number where the applicant can be reached.

-- Write an explanation of events that provides evidence to support the appeal.
-Summarize changes in circumstances or needs, additional damage to property discovered after the registration was filed or higher-than-anticipated costs for repairs.
+- Write an explanation of events to support the appeal.
+Summarize changes in circumstances or needs, additional damage to property discovered after the registration was filed or higher-than-anticipated repair costs.

-- Include photocopies of receipts for materials and labor as well as up to three written bids for repair work if those costs exceed the award amount.
+- Include copies of receipts for home repairs.
 Submitting repair estimates, receipts, statements or invoices is recommended.

 - Keep a copy of the appeal letter and supporting documentation as a record.

 Disaster recovery assistance is available without regard to race, color, religion, nationality, sex, age, disability, English proficiency or economic status.
-If you or someone you know has been discriminated against, call FEMA toll-free at 800-621-3362 (voice, 711 or video relay service).
-TTY users can call 800-462-7585.
+If you or someone you know has been discriminated against, call FEMA toll-free at 800-621-3362 (voice, 711/VRS - Video Relay Service.)
+Multilingual operators are available.
+(Press 2 for Spanish).
+TTY call 800 -462-7585.

 The social media links provided are for reference only.
 FEMA does not endorse any non-government websites, companies or applications.